FlyASUVA/TU154-vMFD/README.md

 ## Current status

-- ✅ VNKT RNP-AR departure (02) tested
+- ✅ VNKT RNP-AR departure (02) tested using Felis 154CE
-- ✅ VQPR RNP-AR approach to RWY 15 successfully flown
+- ✅ VQPR RNP-AR approach to RWY 15 successfully flown using Felis 154CE
-- ⚠️ Only **one successful full flight** so far
+- ✅ Continuous Climb Operation (CCO) and Continuous Descend Operation (CDO) can be achieved by its VNAV PATH function.
 - ⚠️ This is **not certified avionics**, and never claims to be

 This project is **experimental, educational, and exploratory** by design.